-For more information on parental involvement or to find out more about parents as partners in their child's learning, please contact the school or visit the Education Scotland website - https://education. gov.scot/parentzone/.
-For local information please visit www.dumgal.gov.uk/article/17608/Parental-Involvement
+For more information on parental involvement in your child's school and to find out more about parents as partners in their child's learning, please contact the school or visit the Education Scotland website - education.gov.scot/parentzone/.

+For local information please visit www.dumgal.gov. uk/article/17608/Parental-Involvement